canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

   of creating a new directory, clone the example project (`git clone https://github.com/canonical/sample-flask.git`).
 At the cloud step, choose microk8s.
-You will also need to install `rockcraft` using `sudo snapp install rockcraft --channel latest/edge` and switch to the `latest/edge` channel for `charmcraft` using
+You will also need to install `rockcraft` using `sudo snap install rockcraft --channel latest/edge` and switch to the `latest/edge` channel for `charmcraft` using
   `sudo snap refresh charmcraft --channel latest/edge`.